Kondor Path Tours

 The Inca Empire generally never developed written language, but it was an exceptional builder and farmer.
 The Incas used a unique quipu system.

-In 04 centuries, the Inca Empire prospered, but it all ended when the Spanish arrived in 1533 and easily defeated the Incas, who knew neither weapons nor modern tactics.
+The Inca Empire prospered for four centuries, but it all ended when the Spanish arrived in 1533 and easily defeated the Incas, who knew neither weapons nor modern tactics.

 The few survivors died of the diseases that the Spanish brought from Europe.

 The Spaniards destroyed historic buildings in Cusco and built their own over the remains.
 However, earthquakes destroyed many of the Inca buildings.
-Although the Spanish buildings were damaged, it is impressive that the Inca structures were withstood.
+Although the Spanish buildings were damaged, the Inca structures withstood.

-Cusco was recognized as a unique architectural and cultural site during modern history and did include in the UNESCO list.
+Cusco was recognized as a unique architectural and cultural site during modern history and was included in the UNESCO list.

-Although it may seem that many activities are not found within the city of Cusco, you should dedicate at least one day to exploring the town’s narrow streets and discovering the indigenous heart that still beats strongly.
+Although it may seem that many activities are not found within Cusco, you should dedicate at least one day to exploring the town’s narrow streets and discovering the indigenous heart that still beats strongly.

 The Historical Center should focus if you don’t have that much time.

-If you dedicate more time to it, you can walk around and discover lesser-known places.
+If you dedicate more time to it, you can discover lesser-known places.

 We have selected the best things to do in Cusco and tips on day trips from the city.